ernestofreyreg/react-setstate-connect/README.md

 export default connect(
   withDataPull('data', getDataService)(DataView),   // Component wrapped by some data service
+  {
-  customLogicReducer,         // Custom logic reducer customLogicCreateActions,   // Custom logic createActions {},   // Initial state true  // collect all props and make them part of the store state, this also updates it when component receives new properties
+    reducer: customLogicReducer,         // Custom logic reducer
+    createActions: customLogicCreateActions,   // Custom logic createActions
+    initialState: {},   // Initial state
+    collect: true  // collect all props and make them part of the store state, this also updates it when component receives new properties
+  }
 )
 ```

 ### Pro tips
 - Keep the state management code and the wrapped component close together.